-As organisations grow and regulatory expectations tighten, effective incident management becomes not only a compliance requirement but a strategic advantage.
+As organizations grow and regulatory expectations tighten, effective incident management becomes not only a compliance requirement but a strategic advantage.
 High incident volumes often indicate systemic issues, but they can also reveal opportunities for improvement when managed well.
+This guide outlines a structured, professional approach to managing a high volume of incidents efficiently and sustainably.

 Not all incidents carry the same level of severity or urgency.
 A clear classification framework enables teams to triage quickly and consistently.

-A well designed classification system prevents bottlenecks and ensures high risk issues receive immediate attention.
+A well-designed classification system prevents bottlenecks and ensures high-risk issues receive immediate attention.

-When incident reports vary widely in quality or structure, analysis becomes difficult and time consuming.
+When incident reports vary widely in quality or structure, analysis becomes difficult and time-consuming.

-Improvements that help:
+Improvements that help standardize reporting:

 High incident volumes demand automation and efficiency.
 Modern digital platforms can significantly reduce administrative burden.